 Stead has just recently received the The Sunday Times EFG Private Bank Short Story Award for his short story, 'Last Season's Man.'
 This is the largest prize in the world to date for a short story, worth £25,000.

 C.K.
 Stead won the open section of the inaugural 2010 International Hippocrates Prize for Poetry and Medicine, for his poem 'Ischemia'.

-Stead's most recent work is South-West of Eden: A Memoir, 1932-1956, forthcoming from Auckland University Press.
-In this moving coming-of-age memoir, he writes of a life ‘lived by history’ from his birth to 1956, the year he left New Zealand for the first time.
+Stead's moving coming-of-age memoir South-West of Eden: A Memoir, 1932-1956 was published by Auckland University Press in 2009.
+In it, Stead writes of a life ‘lived by history’ from his birth to 1956, the year he left New Zealand for the first time.
 From running wild in Cornwall Park, joining the Labour Party aged seven, and discovering poetry in a third-form English class, Stead charts his life in Tamaki-makau-rau against the changing social fabric of New Zealand.
-The memoir is due for release in May 2010.

 C.K.
 Stead was interviewed by Lawrence Jones in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).